kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

 `TaintBasedEvictions` feature is not enabled, they are also not evicted in these scenarios, but due to hard-coded behavior of the NodeController rather than due to tolerations).

 They also tolerate following `NoSchedule` taints:

+ - `node.kubernetes.io/disk-pressure`
  - `node.kubernetes.io/memory-pressure`
- - `node.kubernetes.io/disk-pressure`
+ - `node.kubernetes.io/unschedulable` (after version 1.10)

 When the support to critical pods is enabled and the pods in a DaemonSet are labelled as critical, the Daemon pods are created with an additional `NoSchedule` toleration for the `node.kubernetes.io/out-of-disk` taint.

-Note that all above `NoSchedule` taints above are created only in version 1.8 or later if the alpha feature `TaintNodesByCondition` is enabled.
+Note that all above `NoSchedule` taints are created only in version 1.8 or later if the alpha feature `TaintNodesByCondition` is enabled.

-Also note that the `node-role.kubernetes.io/master` `NoSchedule` toleration specified in the above example is needed on 1.6 or later to schedule on *master* nodes as this is not a default toleration.
+Also note that the `node-role.kubernetes.io/master` `NoSchedule` toleration specified in the above example is needed in version 1.6 or later to schedule on *master* nodes, because this is not a default toleration.

 ## Communicating with Daemon Pods